"What are birth control pills and how do they work?

 Taking this medication after your evening meal or at bedtime may help if you have any stomach upset or nausea with the medication.
 You may choose to take this medication at another time of day that is easier for you to remember.
 No matter what dosing schedule you use, it is very important that you take this medication at the same time each day, 24 hours apart.
 Ask your doctor or pharmacist if you have any questions.

 Your pill pack contains 24 pills with active medication.
 It also contains 4 reminder pills with iron.
 Take one active pill (with hormones) once daily for 24 days in a row.
 Take one inactive pill (with iron) once daily for 4 days in a row after you have taken the last active pill unless otherwise directed by your doctor.
-You should have your period within 3 days after the last active pill during the fourth week of the pack.
+You should have your period during the fourth week of the pack, within 3 days after the last active pill.
 After you have taken the last iron tablet in the pack, start a new pack the next day even if your period is continuing or if you do not have your period.
 If you do not get your period, consult your doctor.

-If you are taking certain medications (e.g., cefdinir, levodopa, penicillamine, quinolones such as ciprofloxacin, tetracyclines) that can interact with iron, ask your doctor whether you should throw away the reminder pills (iron tablets) each day rather than taking them.
-Iron can react with these medications, preventing their full absorption.
+If you are taking certain medications (such as levodopa, levothyroxine, penicillamine, tetracyclines, quinolones such as ciprofloxacin) that can interact with iron, ask your doctor whether you should throw away the reminder pills (iron tablets) each day rather than taking them.
+Iron can decrease the effect of these medications.

 Additional Loestrin 24 Fe Information